 Beyond its historic landmarks and cultural institutions, Boston is a hub for innovation, with its world-renowned universities and tech startups.
 Boston’s blend of historical depth, academic excellence, and urban charm makes it a must-visit metropolis for those seeking the best places to visit in the USA.

-Attractions & Things to Do in Boston, USA
+Attractions & Things to Do in Boston, United States

 1. Freedom Trail